youyinnn/cloud_run_tut/README.md

 - [Loading data from Cloud Storage](https://cloud.google.com/bigquery/docs/batch-loading-data#permissions-load-data-from-cloud-storage).
 - [Loading CSV data into a table](https://cloud.google.com/bigquery/docs/loading-data-cloud-storage-csv#loading_csv_data_into_a_table)

-**<u>The following user scenario is presented</u>**: We upload the IRIS dataset to the bucket with the Console, and we should be able to query all its data in BigQuery.

 The `main.py` already has the demo code as endpoint `/event_receive`.